American Coalition for Ukraine

-American Coalition for Ukraine (ACU) is a coalition of nearly 100 US organizations that advocate for US support of Ukraine's defense and sovereignty, as well as strengthening U.S. relations with Ukraine.
-It was established in the aftermath of the Russian invasion of Ukraine and draws on over one million Ukrainian Americans as well as other supporters of Ukraine among the American public.
-It organizes conferences and expositions for supporters of Ukraine in the U.S., as well as educational sessions to prepare constituents for meetings with members of U.S. Congress.
+The American Coalition for Ukraine (ACU) is a U.S.-based alliance of nonprofit organizations that coordinate advocacy efforts in support of Ukraine.
+It brings together a wide network of Ukrainian-American and partner organizations working to strengthen U.S. political, humanitarian, and public support for Ukraine following Russia's full-scale invasion in 2022.
+It was established in the aftermath of the Russian invasion of Ukraine and draws on Ukrainian Americans and the American public.
+It organizes conferences and exhibitions for supporters of Ukraine in the U.S., as well as educational sessions to prepare constituents for meetings with members of the U.S. Congress.
+In 2025, Kyiv Post described the ACU as "the largest coordinated advocacy effort in the Ukrainian diaspora" in the U.S.

-Structure
+History and structure

-The founding members of the Coalition including US-based Ukrainian nonprofit organizations Razom for Ukraine, Ukrainian National Women's League of America, Nova Ukraine, Ukrainian American Coordinating Council, United Help Ukraine, and Klych, as well as non-Ukrainian founding members MedGlobal and the Georgian Association in the US.
-The Coalition includes a number of small and medium nonprofit organizations as members.
-The Board of Directors is the governing body of the Coalition.
+In September 2022, Ukrainian-American non-profits established the American Coalition for Ukraine as a unified advocacy campaign, bringing together 42 organizations from 35 U.S. states to coordinate collective efforts in support of Ukraine's sovereignty and territorial integrity.
+The founding members of the Coalition include US-based Ukrainian nonprofit organizations Razom for Ukraine, Ukrainian National Women's League of America (UNWLA), Nova Ukraine, Ukrainian American Coordinating Council, United Help Ukraine, and Klych, as well as non-Ukrainian founding members MedGlobal and the Georgian Association in the US.
+While UNWLA has operated in the U.S. for over 100 years, United24 Media characterizes Nova Ukraine and Razom as "newer" and "more professional" organizations.
+The Coalition also includes a number of small and medium nonprofit organizations as members, such as Revived Soldiers, Ukrainian-American House, Hromada, and Unite with Ukraine.
+Coalition members and associates represent segments of the Ukrainian-American diaspora, which numbers over one million strong according to the 2020 U.S. Census, as well as other Americans supporting Ukraine.

-As of October 2025, the Coalition reports 45 member organizations and larger number of associate organizations.
+As of October 2025, the Coalition reports 45 member organizations and a larger number of associate organizations.
+The board of directors is the governing body of the Coalition.

+In 2026, the American Coalition for Ukraine was declared an undesirable organization in Russia.

 Ukraine Action Summits

-The Coalition organizes Ukraine Action Summits in Washington, DC where elected officials meet their constituents to discuss legislative and operational topics related to Ukraine.
-Such meetings were acknowledged by US Senators Chuck Schumer, Alex Padilla and Bob Menendez, as well as Representatives Steny Hoyer and Joseph Morelle.
-The table below summarizes statistics for the Summits, including the number of constituents registered to attend, the number of US states they represented, and the number of congressional meetings they held including drop-in meetings.
+The Coalition organizes Ukraine Action Summits in Washington, DC where elected officials meet their constituents to discuss policy issues relating to U.S. support for Ukraine, including foreign assistance and sanctions.
+Such meetings were acknowledged by US Senators Chuck Schumer, Alex Padilla and Bob Menendez, as well as Speaker Emerita Pelosi and Representatives Steny Hoyer and Joseph Morelle.
+The table below summarizes statistics for the Summits, including the number of registered attendees, the number of US states they represented, and the number of congressional meetings they held including drop-in meetings.